 Our cash and cash equivalents generated by financing activities are our primary source of liquidity.
-As of March 31, 2024, we had \$0.43 million in cash and cash equivalents.
-Cash and cash equivalents consist of highly liquid investments with original maturities of 90 days or less at the time of purchase, other than those held for sale in the ordinary course of business.
+As of June 30, 2024, we had \$28.78 million in cash and cash equivalents.
+Cash and cash equivalents consist of highly liquid investments with original maturities of 90 days or less at the time of purchase.

 On April 17, 2024, the Company entered into an underwriting agreement with Aegis Capital Corp. ("Aegis") in connection with the public offering of 10,000,000 shares of the Company's common stock at a public offering price of \$4.00 per share (the "Offering").
-The Company's net proceeds from the Offering, after deducting the underwriting discount and other estimated offering expenses payable by the Company, were approximately \$35.7 million.
+The Company's net proceeds from the Offering, after deducting the underwriting discount and other estimated offering expenses payable by the Company, were approximately \$35.8 million.